Healthy Homes Assessment Te Awa

 What We Do

-As building inspectors we deal with all the components involved in specialist home inspects.
-We’re here to make sure that you make the best choice when it comes to purchasing your next property.
+As building inspectors we handle all aspects involved in professional home inspects.
+We are there to make sure you make the right choice when it comes to purchasing your next property.

-We offer a wide range of services to ensure that you are completely informed about the condition of any property that you might be considering buying or selling in addition to other solutions.
+We are specialised in a range of services to ensure that you are completely informed about the condition of any property you might be contemplating buying or selling in addition to other services.

-Our systematic approach to your property inspection and the most up-to-date software technology which includes digital photos in your document, you can actually see any issues identified.
-Through our comprehensive reporting it’s not surprising that we receive so many referrals from clients our service to family members and acquaintances.
+With our systematic method of conducting your home inspection and the latest in technology for software including digital photos imbedded into the reports, you can actually see any issues that may be discovered.
+Thanks to our comprehensive reporting it’s easy to understand why we receive so many referrals from clients our service to family and friends.

 Get in Touch - Have Peace of Mind